zuozhenggh/learning-library/data-management-library/database/db-partitioning/list-partitioning/list.md

 Semantically you are not violating any data immutability when you remove a complete object.
 If you want to preserve this case you should address this with proper privilege management or, under some circumstances, by disabling the table level lock.
 The latter one prevents a drop table, but also all other operations that require an exclusive table level lock.

-You successfully made it to the end of lab 'read only partitions and subpartitions'.
+You successfully made it to the end of lab 'read only partitions and sub partitions'.
 You may now [proceed to the next lab](#next).

 ## Learn More